Atlantic Immigration Provincial Nominee Program

 How does the Atlantic Immigration Program work?

 The Atlantic Immigration Program is an employer-driven program designed to streamline the recruitment of foreign nationals for job positions in Canada.
-To participate in the program, all principal applicants must secure a job offer from a designated employer and have a personalized settlement plan for themselves and their family.
+To participate in the program, all principal applicants must secure a job offer from a designated employer and have a personalized settlement plan for themselves and their families.

 Finding the Right Candidate